// Add the new slick-theme.css if you want the default styling

-Launched in 2013, CodeCrush has grown to be the largest iSTEM immersion experience for girls and their teachers in the Midwest.
-CodeCrush is an initiative of the University of Nebraska at Omaha College of Information Science and Technology?s Women in IT Initiative, a community-run task force built to increase the number of women entering the IT workforce.
+Launched in 2013, CodeCrush is an initiative of the University of Nebraska at Omaha College of Information Science and Technology’s community-run task force built to close the gender gap in the IT workforce.

 We know diversity helps teams be better.
 When all voices are at the table, teams are more innovative, ask more questions, and produce better products that answer these questions.
-CodeCrush is more than helping girls find their place in IT, it?s ensuring that IT works to be the most innovative industry it can while empowering an entire community to be advocates for comprehensive computer science education in their classrooms.
+CodeCrush is ensuring that IT works to be the most innovative industry it can while empowering an entire community to be advocates for comprehensive computer science education in their classrooms.

 Through a generous grant from the Peter Kiewit Foundation, CodeCrush hosts two immersion programs a year and a culminating summer summit.
 Through building a community of students, teachers, mentors and role models, CodeCrush works to bring more diversity to the IT landscape and empower everyone to close the IT gender gap.